pdnpa/npmp-consultation/index.md

 ```

 ### Do you have any other comments or priorities not listed?
 There were 645 comments in total for this question with 148 selecting 'something else (write in comment box)’.
-No comments raised completely new issues omitted from the list.
-However, there were four comments from respondents that were related to health which wasn’t on the issues list provided in question 1.
+Although no respondent raised any new issues in question 1, when asked if there were any other comments in question 3, 4 respondents raised health as a new issue.

 > “There's nothing in here at all in your listed priorities about sports or health.
 Which makes me think that you're not even considering them.
 Which is a real shame.”